I'm a professor of computer

 Mao Luo, Chu-Min Li, Fan Xiao,

-Felip Many, Zhipeng Lu, An Effective Learnt
+Felip Many, Zhipeng Lu, An

-Twenty-Sixth International Joint Conference on Artificial Intelligence
+Proceedings of the Twenty-Sixth International Joint Conference on Artificial

-(IJCAI-17), 2017, Melbourne, Pages 703-711.
+Intelligence (IJCAI-17), 2017, Melbourne, Pages 703-711.

 Solvers for the